ZacMossHK/react-native-pan-zoom-shared-values/README.md

 # react-native-pan-zoom-shared-values
-#### A pan and zoom gesture control package for React Native that allows a user to access shared values from the pan and zoom animation.
+#### A pan and zoom gesture control package for React Native that allows a user to access shared values from the pan and zoom animation using a provider.

 ## Installation
 To install required dependencies: